Idea Validation · KILL VERDICTS

 Willingness to Pay

-Monzo, Revolut, and Plum all provide financial education natively at zero marginal cost; no Gen Z segment has demonstrated willingness to pay separately for finlit
+Monzo, Revolut, and Plum all provide financial education natively at zero marginal cost; no Gen Z segment has demonstrated willingness to pay separately for finlit.

 Regulatory

-FCA financial promotions rules (ICOBS, COBS) apply to any return projections or investment framing; 6-month review cycle; prohibits A/B testing claims without prior approval
+FCA financial promotions rules (ICOBS, COBS) apply to any return projections or investment framing; 6-month review cycle; prohibits A/B testing claims without prior approval.

 Retention

-Duolingo-for-finance has been attempted by 8+ VC-backed startups 2015–2024; none reached 100K MAU sustainably; engagement collapses after initial streak completion
+Duolingo-for-finance has been attempted by 8+ VC-backed startups 2015–2024; none reached 100K MAU sustainably; engagement collapses after initial streak completion.

 P2P car sharing between apartment block neighbours